aws/mynah-ui/docs/PROPERTIES.md

 tabs is here for you to set the initial tabs with their initial content while initializing and rendering the UI for the first time.
 You can set anything related with the tab and or any parameter on a tab's [data model](./DATAMODEL.md).

-It is pretty handy to keep the state of the whole UI and and send it back while reinitializing after a refresh for example.
+It is pretty handy to keep the state of the whole UI and send it back while reinitializing after a refresh for example.

 _Note: You cannot set it on the runtime, it is just for initialization._